mlflow/mlflow/docs/source/models.rst

 :ref:`mlflow models serve <local_model_deployment>` tool, which deploys a model as a REST API, validates inputs based on the model's signature.

-Below is an example  of model signature for classification model build over well known iris dataset.
+The following example displays the model signature for a classification model trained on the Iris dataset.
 The input is 4 named numeric columns, output is unnamed integer specifying the predicted class:

 .. code-block:: yaml